BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/sonarcloud_request.md

 ## Step 0
 **Is your repository on `bcgov` GitHub Organization?**
 We have install SonarCloud on `bcgov` GitHub Organization for application teams to use.
-If your repo is not on bcgov, please migrate first.
+Only repositories inside the bcgov GitHub Organization are supported through this request.

 **Are you the admin user of the GitHub repositories?**
 The setup process require a repo admin level access.
 You will be assigned as the admin of your SonarCloud repos.